ATTENTION: Orientation and Semester I (Summer 2024) start dates are still to be determined.

 - Must be completed with scores available before the application deadline.

-- Three confidential letters of recommendation from professionals attesting to the ability, scholarship and aptitude of the candidate for a rigorous full-time DPT program.
-At least one letter must be from a licensed physical therapist with whom the applicant had a professional association thereby can appropriately evaluate the applicant’s potential as a student in the physical therapy program, and one letter must be from a professor for a course which the applicant completed.
-The third letter of recommendation can be from a licensed physical therapist, academic instructor for a course which the applicant completed, or an individual that the applicant worked, volunteered, served or participated with in a professional environment or setting.
+- Three confidential recommendations from professionals attesting to the ability, scholarship and aptitude of the candidate for a rigorous full-time DPT program.
+At least one recommendation must be from a licensed physical therapist with whom the applicant had a professional association thereby can appropriately evaluate the applicant’s potential as a student in the physical therapy program, and one recommendation must be from a professor for a course which the applicant completed.
+The third recommendation can be from a licensed physical therapist, academic instructor for a course which the applicant completed, or an individual that the applicant worked, volunteered, served or participated with in a professional environment or setting.